-When you’ve decided to move forward with rhinoplasty, the next thing to do is prepare for the surgery itself.
-Board Certified Plastic Surgeon Dr. Anthony Bared M.D., F.A.C.S. will provide you with a list of pre-op instructions to help you get ready.
+This is one of the most demanding plastic surgery procedures but when you’ve decided to move forward with rhinoplasty, the next thing to do is prepare for the surgery itself.
+Board Certified Plastic Surgeon Dr. Anthony Bared M.D., F.A.C.S. will provide you with a list of pre and post-op instructions to help you get ready.

 STEP 1: What you’ll need to do to prepare for surgery depends on your current lifestyle and medications.
 Some people might need to stop taking certain medicines or supplements before rhinoplasty as certain pain relievers and vitamins can increase bleeding risks.
 It’s best to avoid them in the weeks leading up to surgery.

 STEP 2: If you smoke, you’ll be asked to quit at least two weeks before nose surgery.

 STEP 3: Prep some meals for the week after your surgery, as you might not feel like cooking much.